yehia67/documentation/wallets/0.1/hub/references/database-tables.md

 # Database tables

 **Hub manages users' IOTA tokens by recording information such as deposit addresses and withdrawal requests in database tables.
-You can find this information by using the gRPC API or by querying the database server.**
+You can find this information by using the API or by querying the database server.**

 | **Table**      | **Description**|